Canada: Religion

 Canada is religiously diverse, encompassing a wide range of beliefs and customs.
 The Constitution of Canada refers to God; however, Canada has no official church and the government is officially committed to religious pluralism.
 Freedom of religion in Canada is a constitutionally protected right.

 Rates of religious adherence have steadily decreased since the 1970s.
 With Christianity in decline after having once been central and integral to Canadian culture and daily life, Canada has become a post-Christian, secular state.
 Although the majority of Canadians consider religion to be unimportant in their daily lives, they still believe in God.
 The practice of religion is generally considered a private matter.

 According to the 2021 census, Christianity is the largest religion in Canada, with Roman Catholics representing 29.9 percent of the population having the most adherents.
 Christians overall representing 53.3 percent of the population, (Note: Catholic Church (29.9%), United Church (3.3%), Anglican Church (3.1%), Eastern Orthodoxy (1.7%), Baptistism (1.2%), Pentecostalism and other Charismatic (1.1%) Anabaptist (0.4%), Jehovah's Witness (0.4%), Latter Day Saints (0.2%), Lutheran (0.9%), Methodist and Wesleyan (Holiness) (0.3%), Presbyterian (0.8%), and Reformed (0.2%).
 7.6 percent simply identified as "Christians".) are followed by people reporting irreligion or having no religion at 34.6 percent.
-Other faiths include Islam (4.9 percent), Hinduism (2.3 percent), Sikhism (2.1 percent), Buddhism (1.0 percent), Judaism (0.9 percent), and Indigenous spirituality (0.2 percent).
+Other faiths include Islam (4.9%), Hinduism (2.3%), Sikhism (2.1%), Buddhism (1.0%), Judaism (0.9%), and Indigenous spirituality (0.2%).
 Canada has the second-largest national Sikh population, behind India.